 When it’s cold, once again, one should dress warmly.
 I spent most of my life in Boston, where it’s 20°F at high noon every day for a week in February, and the temperature rarely rises above freezing in December, January and February.
 If you’re truly frozen to the bone, we can always go in to a centuries-old church and learn about low-light photography, with the tripod.
 What’s impressive is to see how much more is visible in such pictures, as compared to the naked eye.

-Is a digital camera necessary to participate?
+Is a digital reflex camera necessary to participate?

-Elsa Bonnefoi photographing façades on quai de Bourbon, île Saint-Louis, an hour before sunset, March 12th, 2007.
+Elsa Bonnefoi photographing façades with her Canon AE-1 on quai de Bourbon, île Saint-Louis, an hour before sunset on March 12th 2007.

 What about the French language?